 If you don’t have their email addresses already, then you will need to ask for them.
-In my experience, telemarketing with an incentive – say an invitation to an event or entry into a prize draw – is probably the best way to obtain this permission.
+According to a Miami SEO Expert, telemarketing with an incentive – say an invitation to an event or entry into a prize draw – is probably the best way to obtain this permission.

 Some of the best Email Marketing tools include but are not limited to: